 To test the complexity efficiently, testers should use different methods and techniques to ensure software quality.
 Testers have to make sure that all complex test cases are included in the regression testing suite.

-7. Select test cases based on priorities for Regression testing
+7. Select test cases based on priorities

 With time, the regression test suite may become big and take a significant amount of time for execution.
 In such scenarios, to reduce the testing time and efforts, first select all the test cases which are of high priority from the user’s/customer’s point of view.